GeorgeWebDevCy/drousia-map/README.md

 ## Usage
 Create `Map Location` posts with latitude and longitude fields and place the `[gn_map]` shortcode on any page.

+## Approving Uploaded Photos
+After visitors submit photos, they appear under **Media → Photo Approvals** in the WordPress admin.
+Review each image and click **Approve** to publish it to the corresponding location gallery.

 ## Offline Caching
 A service worker caches Mapbox tiles for offline use once a page has been loaded online.
 The map will then continue working with the cached tiles when the network is unavailable.